Let’s See How to Block Adverts and Stop Pop-ups on Chrome

 Block Adverts and Stop Pop-ups on Windows

 Windows users also have to follow the same steps as Mac users to block ads in Chrome.
-However, if you want a bit reference, simply follow these steps:
+However, if you want a bit of reference, simply follow these steps:

 Step 2.
 Click on Privacy and security.